 1. The plan is a living document and may be modified in the future to reflect emerging “best practice” energy conservation, and energy management strategies and initiatives.
 The plan replaces an Energy Conservation Policy adopted by the County on September 20, 1993.

-A. Board of County Commissioners - TBD
+1. Board of County Commissioners

-B. Facilities and Maintenance Department – Jason King & Jacqueline Smith
+2. Facilities and Maintenance Department

-F. Solid Waste and Recycling – Kim Madigan
+6. Solid Waste and Recycling

 3. References Governor Martin O’Malley’s “Empower Maryland” initiative of reducing energy consumption by 15% statewide by 2015.